Friendships

 Many young people go through different phases in their views on enjoyment, and quite often the people in their lives tend to change as the phase they are in recalibrates over time.
 Most of the friendships that many of us have, fall into these two categories, and while not necessarily bad, their depth limits their quality.

-The Friendship of the GOOD:
+Friendship of the GOOD

 Rather than utility or pleasure, this kind of relationship is based on a mutual appreciation of the virtues which the other party holds dear.
 It’s the people themselves and the qualities they represent, which provides the incentive for the two parties to be in each other’s lives.
 Rather than being short-lived, such a relationship often lasts forever and there is generally a base level of goodness required in each person for it to exist in the first place.